 Would you trust the government with access to all your information for the potential protection of yourself or other citizens at risk?

 Think for example the recent Netflix series making a murderer, there was a cell phone al there and the messages were deleted.
 They called upon a local telecommunications company to go through and look at the calls.
 If they had access to smart phones while if smartphones existed back then, it makes me wonder if we would really know whether or not Steven Avery was guilty or innocent.
 I guess we’ll never know for sure.
 But you could see why having a backdoor access to cell phones like the iPhone or a Samsung galaxy would be a good idea.
+At least you’ll see new startups pop up in Major cities that will have ability to recover data for private clients like Rapifix in Montreal.
 What you don’t think about is how it will change society and violate people’s privacy.
 Just recently I read a story about police officers using police records to contact an attractive female they had pulled over before.
 This is a huge violation of privacy and obviously you could imagine what they would have done if they had access to some of her personal photos and more of her private e-mail and social media account accesses.